coins/bitcoin-scripts/op_lookup.md

 ## Efficient Cleanup

 Here's a hack using `OP_CHECKMULTISIG` to drop many elements from the stack at once.
+The stack we want to delete is interpreted as a 0-of-20 multisig.

 ```
 # Bitwise AND